AI06-LEM/my-meal/prototype_1/SPECIFICATION.md

  - Ensure that the final result includes 1 meat (or a meal combination with a meat option), 1 fish (or a meal combination), and 2 vegetarian options
  - Handle cases where insufficient votes are cast for any category
  - Validate that selected meals exist in the restaurant's weekly options
- - Prevent duplicate guest names from voting multiple times
+ - Prevent duplicate guest names from voting multiple times (enforced by database UNIQUE constraint)
- - Handle invalid or corrupted data files gracefully
+ - Handle invalid or corrupted data gracefully
  - Ensure meal combinations are properly categorized (meat/fish/vegetarian)
+ - When uploading a new meals database, automatically reset the system (clear weekly options, votes, and meal plan)

 # Tech stack